|2012-2013||Stagiaire postdoctoral-e, Éthique et santé|

 My work in bioethics has mainly focused on socio-ethical issues related to “human enhancement”.
 After having shown that the very concept of human enhancement is tightly linked to personal considerations (Menuz et al, 2011), I have explored some of the motivations that may lead individuals to undergo technological modifications in order to be enhanced (Menuz, forthcoming in 2013a).
 I have proposed that such motivations are influenced by socio-cultural pressures, which shape individual objectives.
 Among the different kind of pressures that have emerged from this work, the concept of death – notably the fear of death – may strongly influence individuals to undergo technological modifications in order to fight aging as well as to increase lifespan.
 So far, while the notion of “quality of life” has mainly been put forward to justify efforts to decelerate aging and extend lifespan, the concept of death may also play a role in such efforts.
 This observation questions both the goals pursued by Western medicine and science as well as, more generally, how Western societies deal with the concept of death.

-I am currently exploring “whether” and “how” the concept of death may influence efforts
+During my stay at the cré I explored “whether” and “how” the concept of death may influence efforts

-In addition to my position at the Centre de recherche en éthique de l’Université de Montréal (CREUM), I am affiliated with the OMICS-ETHICS Research group from the Programmes de bioéthique de l’Université de Montréal with which I collaborate on different projects, such as socio-ethical issues related to nutrigenomics and nutrigenetics as well as human enhancement, anti-aging, life extension and death.
+In addition to my position at the Centre de recherche en éthique de l’Université de Montréal (CREUM), I was affiliated with the OMICS-ETHICS Research group from the Programmes de bioéthique de l’Université de Montréal with which I collaborated on different projects, such as socio-ethical issues related to nutrigenomics and nutrigenetics as well as human enhancement, anti-aging, life extension and death.